Last updated on June 29, 2026

 Is rent up or down in Philadelphia?

-Average rent prices in Philadelphia have remained the same over the last month and have decreased by 3% since last year.
+Average rent prices in Philadelphia have decreased by 1% over the last month and have decreased by 3% since last year.

 How does Philadelphia rent compare to the national average?